asulyma/education-easy-app/readme.md

 ### How to run application for local debugging:

 #### Zookeeper and Kafka
-1. Download, install and start Zookeper
+1. Download, install and start Zookeeper
 2. Download, install and start Kafka
 3. Create the next topics:
    - education-finish-lesson-event